 Muhammad Aziz is a Senior Lector in Arabic and a certified ACTFL-OPI-Rater.
 His pedagogical approach involves particularly the integration of new ideas and methodologies that may contribute productively to enhancing the linguistic, communicative, and cultural competencies of learners.
 He regularly participates in national conferences on the teaching of Arabic as a foreign language.
 He is currently working on Sufi Aspects in the Literature of Najib Mahfouz (in Arabic).

-Moulay Youness Elbousty is a Senior Lector in Arabic.
+Youness Elboustyis a Senior Lector in Arabic.
 His specialties range from Arabic literature to teaching pedagogy, and he works as a consultant and external examiner to numerous institutions, offering advice that pertains to Arabic program development and training workshops to language faculty.
-He has taught widely in the areas of Arabic language and literature, including courses on North Africa literature, Moroccan dialect, Arabic Seminar, Arabic poetry, beginning to Advanced Arabic classes, and Arabic discourses.
-He is currently working on a multimedia tool for advanced learners of Arabic, editing a collection of literature for Arabic studies, and co-editing a book on contemporary Moroccan literature.
+He has taught widely in the areas of Arabic language and literature, including courses on North Africa literature, Media Arabic, Moroccan dialect, Arabic Seminar, Middle Eastern Studies, Arabic poetry, beginning to Advanced Arabic classes, and Arabic discourses.
+He is currently working on a multimedia tool for advanced learners of Arabic, editing a collection of literature for Arabic studies, co-editing three volumes on contemporary Moroccan literature, and preparing two complete anthologies of short stories for prominent Moroccan writers.
 With an international team of researchers based at the University of Siegen, he works on Kafkabureau.net: a literary memory information system (LiMeS) for ICT-based literary and media studies; this team is also developing a multi-national digital humanities project.
-He is very involved in teaching and directing an Arabic overseas program and is a consultant to many intensive Arabic programs internationally, including Qalam wa Lawh Arabic center in Rabat, Morocco.
+He is very involved in teaching, designing, and directing an Arabic overseas programs across North African and the Middle East and is a consultant to many intensive Arabic programs internationally, including Qalam wa Lawh Arabic center in Rabat, Morocco.

 Hasmik Tovmasyan is a Lector in Arabic.
 She has an MA in linguistics, and has studied in Armenia, Syria, and Egypt.
 She is interested in the influence of Islam on the Armenian cult of saints.
 She has several articles in academic journals in English and Armenian.